Pyrolysis: 5 heat transfer systems

 Heat transfer systems are vital for pyrolysis as they improve the process, product quality, and production costs.

 There are five main types of heat transfer systems for pyrolysis.
-This article compares these five systems and elaborates on why molten salts usage is the most effective and safe form of heat transfer for waste tire pyrolysis.
+This article compares these five systems and elaborates on why molten salt usage is the most effective and safe form of heat transfer for waste tire pyrolysis.

-What are the different types of heat transfer?
+- What are the types of heat transfer?

 Heat transfer occurs when energy transferred from a warmer source heats a cooler object.
 There are three different mechanisms by which this energy transfer can occur, but a difference in temperature between the source and object is essential for all of them.
 Conduction, convection, and radiation are the three mechanisms of heat transfer.